arrow-left

 Grey Matter complies with FISMA.

-The Federal Information Security Management Act (FISMA) of 2002, enacted as Title III of another law, requires each federal agency to develop, document, and implement a program to provide information security to all information systems supporting that agency.
+The Federal Information Security Management Act (FISMA)arrow-up-right of 2002, enacted as Title III of another law, requires each federal agency to develop, document, and implement a program to provide information security to all information systems supporting that agency.
 It mandates FIPS 200 (basic security requirements) and uses NIST Special Publication 800-53 controls to evaluate information systems.

 Nine Steps to FISMA Compliance